 - Can use Stealth to hide and move silently with a 30% chance.
 This improves by 5% for every level, up to 100% at level 15.

-- Can use Tracking and Wild Empathy at will.
-These abilities improve significantly at level 10.
+- Can use Tracking at will.
+This ability improves significantly at level 10.

-- At 1st level, the ranger gets two points in two-weapon fighting style.
+- At 1st level, gets two points in two-weapon fighting style.

 - At 4th level, gains Divine Spellcasting.